 The large clients for the larger firms will always need the larger firms for the most sophisticated transactions.
 But, in these straitened times, these clients have to reduce their spending.
 If the large law firms allow them to reduce this spending by shifting work to smaller firms, they are losing an opportunity to preserve their revenues.
 These revenues can go a long way toward covering the cash fixed costs that all law firms face.
 (See Video #56: Design to Value as an Approach to Cost Management on StrategyStreet.com.)

 The legal industry is highly fragmented in comparison to other professional services sectors.
-For example, the big four accounting firms build a total of $157 billion in fees in 2020.
-The four largest law firms build a total of $15 billion in that year and the entire top 200 build a total of $125 billion.
+For example, the big four accounting firms billed a total of $157 billion in fees in 2020.
+The four largest law firms billed a total of $15 billion in that year and the entire top 200 billed a total of $125 billion.
 It is difficult for the industry to consolidate because of ethical considerations and client conflicts.

-- The legal industry has been successful in introducing services for clients that enable them to the get legal services through technology without any additional lawyer involvement.
-One legal analyst outline some of these services introduced by large US and European law firms, including:
+In recent years the legal industry has been gradually shifting some of its work to technology to reduce human involvement and improve productivity.
+The legal industry has been successful in introducing services for clients that enable them to the get legal services through technology without any additional lawyer involvement.
+One legal analyst outlined some of these services introduced by large US and European law firms, including:

 - Software that provides regulatory gap analyses in data and privacy risk areas.

 - Client-facing claims management systems and loss prevention tools.